nidhisaini28/Assigment_Cuelebre/README.md

 Analyze customer behavior and content by using the datasets started_streams.csv and whatson.csv files

-Download the datasets to your local folder.
+Download the datasets(Assignment_Cuelebre.zip) and unzip to your local folder.

 # Overview